 On a motion by Byrne and second of Adams, the Board voted to adopt findings supporting the Negative Declaration on Ordinance No. 185 and to adopt the second reading of the ordinance.
 The motion was approved on a vote of 7 - 0 by Byrne, Adams, Edwards, Evans, Hoffmann, Potter and Riley.
-No comments were directed to the Board during the
+No comments were directed to the Board during the public hearing on this item.

-- Meeting/Closed Session of the Board - 2.
-Consider Adoption of Resolution No. 2020-04 - Amending Fees and Charges Table - Rule 60 - 3.
+- 2. Consider Adoption of Resolution No. 2020-04 Amending Fees and Charges Table Rule 60 - 3.
 Consider Adoption of Treasurer's Report for March 2020 - 4.
-Receive and File Third Quarter Financial Activity Report for Fiscal Year 2019-20
+Receive and File Third Quarter Financial Activity Report for Fiscal Year 2019-20 - 5.
 Consider Approval of Third Quarter Fiscal Year 2019-2020 Investment Report